Documentation

 headers={"X-Secret": secret, "Content-Type": "application/json"},

-json={"duration_ms": 12000, "payload": {"status": "ok"}}
+json={"duration_ms": 12000, "payload": {"status": "ok"}},

 const BASE_URL = 'https://pingzen.dev/api/v1';

-// Create a heartbeat monitor
+// Create a heartbeat monitor (workspace_id goes in the query, not the body)

-async function createHeartbeat() {
+async function createHeartbeat(access, workspaceId) {

-const response = await fetch(`${BASE_URL}/heartbeats`, {
+const response = await fetch(

 method: 'POST',